keeplearningandtrying/geeksclub/README.md

-# geeksclub
-GeeksClub - A social platform for geeks
+# GeeksClub - A social platform for geeks